-- The Auditor arrives on site and offers the opportunity to undergo the CSCS health and safety test, before commencing with the BDA Audit - If any deviations from industry good practice are identified, they are shared with the Auditee and noted as observations by the Auditor within the report - If any non-conformities have been identified, they are shared with the Auditee and discussed immediately.
-If required, the Auditor will then agree with the Auditee the timescale within which the non-conformities will need to be rectified - If a major non-conformity is identified during the audit the Auditor will raise this immediately with the Auditee and, if necessary, their Employer and the report is marked 'NOT ACHIEVED' - Note: A number of questions asked during the audit are for BDA information-gathering purposes only and do not effect the audit outcome.
+- The auditor arrives on site and offers the auditee the opportunity to undergo the CSCS health and safety test, before commencing with the BDA audit - If any deviations from industry good practice are identified, they are shared with the auditee and noted as observations by the auditor within the report - If any non-conformities have been identified, they are shared with the auditee and discussed immediately.
+If required, the auditor will then agree with the auditee the timescale within which the non-conformities will need to be rectified for the audit to be achieved - If a major non-conformity is identified, the auditor will immediately ask that the drilling is paused and will then offer the auditee the opportunity to immediately correct the non-conformance, if possible.
+Only if the auditee and/or employer is unable to immediately rectify the major non-conformity will the auditor report a major non-conformance and the audit be deemed 'NOT ACHIEVED'. - Note: A number of questions asked during the audit are for BDA information-gathering purposes only and do not effect the audit outcome.